-Two historic settlements, Elvers' Corners and Peculiar Corners, are commemorated by roadside interpretive signs.
-Numerous prehistoric archaeological sites, including village sites, rockshelters, rock art, and burial mounds, have been identified in the Town, as well as historic Euro-American homestead sites.
+The Town of Vermont area established a rich cultural heritage prior to its European settlement.
+Numerous prehistoric archaeological sites, including native American village sites, rock shelters, marker trees, rock art, and burial mounds have been identified in the Town.

 No systematic survey of the Town has been carried out.
 It is likely that there are additional sites that have not been identified.
 Archaeological sites are a valuable community resource and should be protected from disturbance when locating new buildings.
-All burial sites are protected from disturbance by state law.
+All burial sites are protected from disturbance by state law 157.70.